 • Assisting with government investigations in state and federal court, civil and criminal proceedings, and at hearings before administrative bodies.

-- Compliance with state and federal laws regulating healthcare operations, such as HIPAA, HITECH Act, anti-kickback laws and the Stark law and comparable state laws.
+• Ensuring compliance with state and federal laws such as HIPAA, HITECH Act, anti-kickback laws and the Stark law, and comparable state laws.

-- Negotiating and drafting all types of documents for all types of business arrangements, including those with hospitals, insurance companies, vendors, suppliers, billing companies and other institutional healthcare providers.
+• Negotiating and drafting documents for all types of business arrangements, including those with hospitals, insurance companies, vendors, billing companies, and other health care providers.

-- Assisting professional practices operating in multiple states.
+• Assisting professional practices operating across multiple states.

-- The development, acquisition, financing, construction, and ownership and leasing of medical facilities and ancillary service facilities, such as surgery centers, freestanding dialysis centers, laboratories and urgent care centers.
+• Assisting with the acquisition,development, financing, and leasing of medical facilities and ancillary service facilities such as surgery centers, freestanding dialysis centers, laboratories, and urgent care centers.

-- Payor participation, reimbursement, refund and billing compliance matters.
+• Advising on payor participation, reimbursement, refund, and billing compliance matters.